 STUDIO | The Studio is the silent virtual meeting room where Members can write together any time of the day or night.
 No talking, and mute yourself.
-If anyone else is noisy, you can mute them, or just turn down your own volume.
-(You can communicate using chat though.)
-When hosted, there is usually a very brief reading at the top of the hour, with the intention of helping writers disconnect from dailiness and slip into the flow state.
+If anyone else is noisy, you can always just turn down your own volume.
+(You can communicate using chat.)
+There is a brief reading at 7 & 10 am ET on weekdays, with the intention of helping writers disconnect from dailiness and slip into the flow state.
 If it works, it's like being swept away by a great DJ who just keeps you dancing.
 Transition?
 What transition?
-You cut straight from the Italo Calvino track you just heard read aloud to the trancelike state you need to channel your muse.
+You cut straight from the track you just heard read aloud to the trancelike state you need to channel your muse.
 Noise cancelling headphones are only required if your house is noisy, because the Studio is silent.

-CRAFT | I'll be posting notes about different aspects of craft and method roughly every other week.
-Some may want that.
-Others may have no interest.
-There's no curriculum, just a collection of resources.
-My notes will include prompts.
+CRAFT | I'll be posting notes about different aspects of craft and method regularly.
 They are not an assignments, just ideas for ways of working on your writing.
-If you want, you can chime in on the current topic or post your response to the prompt in the Stream.
-The craft topics will be the touchstone for the weekly Craft Forums that take place in the Lounge.
-There will be special guests there, too, occasionally.
+The craft topics will be the touchstone for the weekly Craft Conversations that take place in the Lounge.
+We also hold 30-Minute prompt sessions a few times a week, and the prompt is offered as a guide.d However, it's not a class, there is no fee, and there's no formal curriculum; it's just a collection of resources and opportunities for inspiration and conversation.
 It's all very informal.
-See the Calendar for current Craft Forum times.
+See the Calendar for current Craft Conversation times.

 LOUNGE | At my old writers room, Powderkeg, we had a silent workspace, naturally, but also a wondrous kitchen where people could talk, and boy, did we.
 A lot was shared, learned and eaten there.
 Friendships were forged and cemented.
 I hope the Lounge of The 24-Hour Room will be like that.
 It's always open.
-Maybe you'll arrange to meet someone after a Studio session, using the chat.
-We'll also have readings, open mics and happy hours.
-It's where all the out-loud events on The 24-Hour Room take place.
+Maybe you'll arrange to meet someone after a Studio session.
+We also have readings, open mics and happy hours.

 SUPPORT | The Studio is open to all who join with a free Membership.
-If you find you use it and it benefits your work, please help ensure the existence of The 24-Hour Room with a contribution, which you can send to our Zelle account email@example.com or visit Support for more options.
+If you find you use it and it benefits your work, please help ensure the existence of The 24-Hour Room with a contribution.
+See Support for how to contribute.